What are virtual phone numbers?

 With local virtual numbers, you could be located in the US, get a number in Australia, use it to make and receive calls.
 Since this is a local number in Australia, despite being situated in the US, you will be charged only at local rates.

-The greatest advantage with local virtual numbers is that it removes all regional barriers.
+The greatest advantage of local virtual numbers is that it removes all regional barriers.
 Businesses use them to connect better with customers and to cut down on international call charges.

 Parts of a phone number